 Making a difference at home with Community Grants

-In 2020, Rippleworks established a Racial Justice Grant Committee that resulted in donations totaling $1 million to national organizations that prepare women and political candidates from historically marginalized communities to run for office.
+In 2020, Rippleworks established a Racial Justice Grant Committee that resulted in donations totaling $1 million to national organizations that support historically marginalized communities.
 This work led to ongoing relationships between the organizations we funded and our Leaders Studio and Projects teams.

 Hamilton Families established San Francisco’s first shelter for families experiencing homelessness and is now San Francisco’s leading service provider to homeless families, with an array of programs at sites in San Francisco and Oakland.

 Vida Verde promotes educational equity by providing free overnight environmental learning experiences for students from low income, under-served schools.
 Vida Verda has provided programs for over 12,000 low-income Bay Area students and teachers.

 College Track is a comprehensive college completion program that equips students confronting systemic barriers to earn a bachelor’s degree.
 College Track students graduate at a rate that is more than double the national average for low-income, first-generation students.